Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Introduction

-Two-player zero-sum games (minimax problems) arise throughout modern machine learning, most notably in generative adversarial networks (GAN) \cite{goodfellow2014generativeadversarialnetworks} and Wasserstein GAN \cite{arjovsky2017wassersteingan}.
-A prototypical formulation seeks a pure-strategy Nash equilibrium (PNE) of \be \min_{y\in \R^n}\max_{x\in \R^n} f(x,y), \ee but the standard gradient descent--ascent (GDA) dynamics may suffer from non-existence of equilibria, degeneracy, and lack of convergence.
-To address these issues, \cite{domingoenrich2020} proposed a mean-field relaxation in which strategies are probability measures rather than points.
+In general, however, the minimax value problem alone does not imply the existence of a pure-strategy equilibrium, and the standard gradient descent--ascent (GDA) dynamics may suffer from non-existence of equilibria, degeneracy, and lack of convergence.
+To address these issues, \cite{domingoenrich2020} proposed a mean-field relaxation in which strategies are probability measures, i.e., mixed strategies, rather than points.
 From a game-theoretic perspective, this mean-field formulation can be interpreted as a learning dynamics in continuous-population games, with entropic regularization playing the role of bounded rationality; see, e.g., \cite{sandholm2010population,mertikopoulos2016learning}.

 Let $\mathcal X=\mathcal Y=\Tn:=\R^n/\Z^n$\footnote{Following \cite{WC24_MFLDA}, we work on the flat torus $\Tn$ mainly for the simplicity of exposition.
 As discussed in Appendix~\ref{appendix-manifold}, our analysis extends with only minor modifications to general compact Riemannian manifolds without boundary.
-We also briefly comment there on possible extensions to $\R^n$, where one would typically impose additional coercivity assumptions (e.g.\ quadratic growth at infinity) and where further technical issues may arise.} and let the payoff functional $f:\mathcal X\times\mathcal Y\to\R$ be a $C^2$ function.
-We work on $\Tn$ for notational simplicity and to avoid growth issues at infinity.
-In Appendix~\ref{appendix-manifold} we explain how the analysis extends to general compact Riemannian manifolds without boundary.
-Consider the functional $F:\mathcal P(\mathcal X)\times\mathcal P(\mathcal Y)\to[-\infty,\infty]$ defined by \be F(\mu,\nu)=\iint f(x,y)\,d\mu(x)d\nu(y)+H(\mu)-H(\nu), \ee where $H(\mu)=\int \log\bigl(\frac{d\mu}{dx}\bigr)\,d\mu$ if $\mu\ll dx$ and $H(\mu)=\infty$ otherwise.
+We also briefly comment there on possible extensions to $\R^n$, where one would typically impose additional coercivity assumptions (e.g.\ quadratic growth at infinity) and where further technical issues may arise.} and let the payoff function \(f:\mathcal X\times\mathcal Y\to\R\) be of class \(C^2\).
+Consider the function $F:\mathcal P(\mathcal X)\times\mathcal P(\mathcal Y)\to[-\infty,\infty]$ defined by \be F(\mu,\nu)=\iint f(x,y)\,d\mu(x)d\nu(y)+H(\mu)-H(\nu), \ee where $H(\mu)=\int \log\bigl(\frac{d\mu}{dx}\bigr)\,d\mu$ if $\mu\ll dx$ and $H(\mu)=\infty$ otherwise.
 The entropic terms enforce absolute continuity and induce diffusive regularization in the associated dynamics.